-8.26 An S106 planning obligation to secure the requirements of the Planning Obligation Strategy (2010) has been completed, and therefore the proposal is in accordance with Cambridgeshire and Peterborough Structure Plan (2003) policies P6/1 and P9/8 and Cambridge Local Plan (2006) policies 3/7, 3/12 and 10/1.
+8.23 In the appeal decision on 10/0551/FUL, the Inspector appeared to suggest that contributions for waste storage were not necessary.
+In my view, however, the Inspector's comments in that decision were based on a misunderstanding of the Council's reasons for seeking such contributions, and I consider that the above contribution is required.
+An S106 planning obligation to secure the requirements of the Planning Obligation Strategy (2010) has been submitted, but it contained a technical error, and therefore a correct version has been requested.
+Provided that the correct version is submitted, the proposal is in accordance with Cambridgeshire and Peterborough Structure Plan (2003) policies P6/1 and P9/8 and Cambridge Local Plan (2006) policies 3/7, 3/12 and 10/1.